News Dissemination Guidelines

 - provide access to college experts

-The primary spokesperson for the college is President David L. Levinson, Ph.D.
-If President Levinson is unavailable, or if comment from him is inappropriate, the Dean of Academic Affairs, Dean of Students, Chief Operating Officer, or Director of Marketing and Public Relations may serve as spokespersons, addressing college issues or queries appropriate to their disciplines.
+The primary spokesperson for the college is the college’s CEO.
+If the CEO is unavailable, or if comment from CEO is inappropriate, the Dean of Academic Affairs, Dean of Students, Chief Operating Officer, or Director of Marketing and Public Relations may serve as spokespersons, addressing college issues or queries appropriate to their disciplines.

 Publicity for News and Events